reiuyuu/portfoliomanager/README.md

 - `web/` - React frontend with TypeScript and Vite
 - `server/` - Express backend with TypeScript
+- `shared/` - Shared code used by both web and server
 - `package.json` - Root workspace configuration

 ## Scripts